 - Parking permit prices and refunds

-- Council Tax Registration (we can check this, you do not have to send a document)
+- Council Tax registration - we can check this for you so you don't have to send a document

-- Tenancy agreement (not handwritten and valid for the full life of the permit) or letter from the Housing Allocation Service
+- tenancy agreement (not handwritten and valid for the full life of the permit) or a letter from the Housing Allocation Service

-- Current bank, credit card or building society statement (showing address and dated within the past three months)
+- current bank, credit card or building society statement showing your address and dated within the past three months

 All documents must clearly show your name and your address in the Royal Borough.

-If you are moving into the borough and do not have the required documents we will issue a three month permit if you provide either a solicitor’s letter of completion (dated within the last three months) or a Tenancy agreement (valid for at least six months).
+If you are moving into the borough and don't have the required documents, we will issue a three-month permit if you provide:

-If you haven’t already changed your vehicle registration (V5C) to your new Royal Borough address, fill in the change of address section and give it to us.
-We will send it to the DVLA for you and consider it sufficient proof of vehicle ownership so we can issue you with a permit.
+If you haven’t changed your vehicle registration (V5C) to your new Royal Borough address yet, fill in the change of address section and give it to us.
+We will send it to the DVLA for you.
+We count this as acceptable proof of vehicle ownership and can issue you with a permit.

-To help you park on the day of your move, you may apply for a permit up to a week in advance of your move.
-Then you can pick it up in person from the Customer Service Department, or have it posted to your new address in the borough, the day before you are due to move in, or we can post it to your new address.
+To help you park on the day of your move, you can apply for a permit up to a week before your move.
+You can collect it from the Customer Service Department the day before you are due to move in, or we can post it to your new address.